 This member of the

-Amaryllidaceae family was described by John Gilbert Baker in 1878.
-It is
+Amaryllidaceae family was described by John Gilbert Baker in

 in a well drained soil with some water and lots of sun.
 The bulb can